YH-Wu/Triton-Inference-Server-on-Kubernetes/README.md

 ## Download DeepOps in Provision Node

-We are going to use DeepOps to deploy kubernetes and related packages.
+We are going to use DeepOps to deploy kubernetes and related packages
 ```
 $ git clone https://github.com/NVIDIA/deepops.git
 $ cd deepops